soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 Let's say the BRD had 10 lines.
 8 of them was wrong.
 We worked in 2-week sprints, and my BRDs usually stayed invalid for a full week.
-This is because the BA took days to resolve bad BRDs.
+This is because the BA took days to resolve one bad bullet point or line in the BRDs.

 The worst thing about this is the business-side employees who knew little SQL, but knew it enough for their managers to let them design SQL schemas.
 This led